Dufuna-CodeCamp/NigerII-20-Hack2/README.md

 This README explains how to get started with this repository.

-This repository contains code written by Team Nile for the Dufuna-CodeCamp 2020 first Hackathon.
+This repository contains code written by Team NigerII for the Dufuna-CodeCamp 2020 second Hackathon.

 # How to get started
 1. Clone this repository.